mpytools/filefisher/docs/source/installation.rst

 Instructions
 ------------

-filefisher can be installed conda/mamba:
+filefisher can be installed via conda/mamba:

 .. code-block:: bash